Kong/terraform-provider-konnect/docs/resources/gateway_plugin_statsd_advanced.md

 Optional:

-- `concurrency_limit` (Number) The number of of queue delivery timers. -1 indicates unlimited. must be one of ["-1", "1"]
+- `concurrency_limit` (Number) The number of of queue delivery timers. -1 indicates unlimited.
+Default: 1; must be one of ["-1", "1"]
 - `initial_retry_delay` (Number) Time in seconds before the initial retry is made for a failing batch.
+Default: 0.01
 - `max_batch_size` (Number) Maximum number of entries that can be processed at a time.
+Default: 1
 - `max_bytes` (Number) Maximum number of bytes that can be waiting on a queue, requires string content.
 - `max_coalescing_delay` (Number) Maximum number of (fractional) seconds to elapse after the first entry was queued before the queue starts calling the handler.
+Default: 1
 - `max_entries` (Number) Maximum number of entries that can be waiting on the queue.
+Default: 10000
 - `max_retry_delay` (Number) Maximum time in seconds between retries, caps exponential backoff.
+Default: 60
 - `max_retry_time` (Number) Time in seconds before the queue gives up calling a failed handler for a batch.
+Default: 60